How Important Is Distance in Adoption? What Birth Mothers Need to Know

 How Much Contact Will I Need?

-At the end of the day, it’s up to you how much you contact you would like to have.
+At the end of the day, it’s up to you how much contact you would like to have.
 Your Adoption Coordinator will send you adoptive parent profiles whose communication wishes match your own.
 So if you’d like visits each year with the adoptive parents, your Adoption Coordinator is going to help you find hopeful parents who are ready to make that happen.
+Your decisions and preferences are what guide the adoption process.

 Once you select the adoptive family, you can form your own unique post-placement communication agreement with them.
 Most adoptive families at Lifetime Adoption are open to visits once a year, and many are willing to meet more often than that.